 Table 1.
-Events and Characteristics of Environmental Poisoning Episodes that Define "Quality of Life" Controversies.
+Events and Characteristics of Environmental Poisoning Episodes That Define "Quality of Life" Controversies

-Event/Characteristic Brief Description Episodic Event An environmental incident involving poisoning of man and/or livestock Inadequate Sample Size Episodic events involving exposure of small populations of people and/or livestock Inadequate Scientific Data Reported symptons and adverse health effects are inconsistent with scientific data.
-Intense Media Response Sensational reporting of the episodic event Inadequate Government Response The initial failure of government agencies to respond to public concerns Special Interest Groups A group of citizens joined by a common concern to manipulate public and political attitudes toward an episodic event or chemical Initiation of Lawsuits The threat of legal action in the absence of a satisfactory resolution of an episodic event Advisory Groups At the request of a lead agency, e.g a state department of health, qualified representatives from all interested parties join in an advisory committee to coordinate research studies, review results, and offer recommendations for resolution of issues Unsatisfactory Resolution There are no satisfactory methods fo appropriate resolution of "quality o life" controversies Congressionally-Mandated Action Political action groups demand and obtain congressional action, usually in the form of mandated health studies
+Event/Characteristic Brief Description Episodic Event An environmental incident involving poisoning of man and/or livestock Inadequate Sample Size Episodic events involve exposure of small pop- ulations of people and/or livestock Inadequate Scientific Data Reported symptoms and adverse health effects are inconsistent with scientific data.
+Intense Media Response Sensational reporting of the episodic event Inadequate Government Response The initial failure of government agencies to respond to public concerns Special Interest Groups A group of citizens joined by a common concern to manipulate public and political attitudes toward an episodic event or chemical Initiation of Lawsuits The threat of legal action in the absence of a satisfactory resolution of an episodic event Advisory Groups At the request of a lead agency, e.g., a state department of health, qualified representatives from all interested parties join in an advisory committee to coordinate research studies, review results, and offer recommendations for resolution of issues Unsatisfactory Resolution There are no satisfactory methods for appropriate resolution of "quality of life" controversies.
+Congressionally-Mandated Action Political action groups demand and obtain con- gressional action, usually in the form of mar dated health studies.

-Generally, only a few people or livestock are actually exposed to, or contaminated by, the chemical.
-This small population, however, is an inadequate sample for establishing cause and effect relationships.
-Nevertheless, concerned individuals respond to the event with lists of observed biological effects in animals and adverse physical symptons in In most instances, lay persons (including news reporters), local physicians, or biologists compile these lists, and they ultimately become indicators of adverse effects to people who feel that they or their animals have been "potentially" exposed to the chemical.
+adverse effects to people who feel that they or their animals have been "potentially" exposed to the chemical.
 Invariably, these lists are not consistent with accepted scientific data because the media and the public either confuse or misunderstand the concepts of dose, exposure, and chronic and acute effects.
-As a result, the public concludes that the scientific data are inadequate, and, in some instances (e.g., the Love Canal episode [5]), it may express an intense emotional reaction to the scientific data if it suspects that "contrary" data are wrong or even dishonest.
+As a result, the public concludes that the scientific data are inadequate, and, in some instances (e.g., the Love Canal episode, (5), it may express an intense emotional reaction to the scientific data if it suspects that "contrary" data are wrong or even dishonest.

-of course, the episodic event is "news," and, as such, it always attracts the local news media.
-Initial coverage of the event usually contains many inaccuracies and reflects a highly emotional orientation.
-In providing the coverage, the media compare the list of symptons of a given episodic event to symptoms from other similar events in the past or in some other community.
-The intensity and duration of coverage depend on the magnitude or nature of the episode and on the number of people or animals exposed to "environmental poisoning."
-The media response is further characterized by articles in major newspapers or on the evening news, and these articles are usually followed by other articles containing "sensational" stories in popular magazines (e.g., Time, Reader's Digest, Family Circle, Playboy, and Penthouse).
-Culmination of the intense and frequently inaccurate campaign is marked by nificant events or chemicals.
-For example, "A Plague on Our Children" was televised nationwide on October 2, 1979, by the Public Broadcasting System in its "NOVA" series and focused on PCBs, TCDD, 2,4,5-T, and the Love Canal.
-The Council for Agricultural Science and Technology (CAST, 2) reviewed this documentary and concluded:
+Of course, the episodic event is "news," and, as such, it always attracts the local news media.
+Initial coverage of the event usually contains many inaccuracies and reflects a highly emotional orientation. ln providing the coverage, the media compare the list of symptoms of a given episodic event to symptoms from other similar events in the past or in some The intensity and duration of coverage depend on the other community. magnitude or nature of the episode and on the number of people or animals exposed to "environmental poisoning."
+The media response is further characterized by articles in major newspapers or on the evening news, and these articles are usually followed by other articles containing "sensational" stories in popular magazines (e.g., Time, Reader's Digest, Family Circle, and Penthouse).
+Culmination of the intense and frequently inaccurate campaign is marked by television documentaries usually prepared to highlight significant events or chemicals.
+For example, "A Plague on Our Children" was televised nationwide on 2 October 1979 by the Public Broadcasting System in its "NOVA" series and focused on PCBs, TCDD, 2,4,5-T, and The Council for Agricultural Science and Technology (CAST, 2) reviewed this documentary and concluded: